Robert and Bertram (1939 film)

 Robert and Bertram (Robert und Bertram) is a 1939 German musical comedy film directed by Hans H. Zerlett and starring Rudi Godden, Kurt Seifert, and Carla Rust.
 It premiered in Hamburg on 7 July 1939.
 It was based on the 1856 play Robert and Bertram by Gustav Räder about two wandering vagrants which had been adapted into several film versions including a Polish film of the same title the previous year.
 It was set in 1839.

 It was made by Tobis Film at the company's Johannisthal Studios in Berlin.
 The film's sets were designed by the art directors Karl Machus and Erich Zander.

-It was the only anti-semitic musical comedy released during the Nazi era and the first film since Kristallnacht to focus on Jews as cultural and economic outsiders.
+It was the only antisemitic musical comedy released during the Nazi era and the first film since Kristallnacht to focus on Jews as cultural and economic outsiders.
 Ironically, the film's antagonist, the Jew Nathan Ipelmeyer, is not a cultural and economic outsider, but a wealthy burgher of the city.